jamen/OpenAlbion/docs/fable-formats.md

 | `navigationOffset` | 4      | Offset to navigation data                            |
 | `unknown3`         | 5      | Unknown                                              |

-And is followed by a map data header:
+And is followed by a map data header

 | Field           | Length | Description               |
 |-----------------|--------|---------------------------|